pingidentity/terraform-provider-pingdirectory/docs/resources/extended_operation_handler.md

 - `enabled` (Boolean) Indicates whether the Extended Operation Handler is enabled (that is, whether the types of extended operations are allowed in the server).
 - `name` (String) Name of this config object.
 - `type` (String) The type of Extended Operation Handler resource.
-Options are ['cancel', 'validate-totp-password', 'replace-certificate', 'get-connection-id', 'multi-update', 'notification-subscription', 'password-modify', 'custom', 'collect-support-data', 'export-reversible-passwords', 'batched-transactions', 'get-changelog-batch', 'get-supported-otp-delivery-mechanisms', 'single-use-tokens', 'generate-password', 'who-am-i', 'start-tls', 'deliver-password-reset-token', 'password-policy-state', 'get-password-quality-requirements', 'deliver-otp', 'third-party']
+Options are ['cancel', 'validate-totp-password', 'replace-certificate', 'get-connection-id', 'multi-update', 'notification-subscription', 'password-modify', 'custom', 'collect-support-data', 'export-reversible-passwords', 'batched-transactions', 'get-changelog-batch', 'get-supported-otp-delivery-mechanisms', 'verify-password', 'single-use-tokens', 'generate-password', 'who-am-i', 'start-tls', 'deliver-password-reset-token', 'password-policy-state', 'get-password-quality-requirements', 'deliver-otp', 'third-party']

 ### Optional